dusanepooja/Skin-Diseases-Prediction--Streamlit/README.md

 Image Processing: Pillow (PIL) and NumPy for preprocessing the input images.

 📜 Dataset
 The model is trained on a dataset of skin disease images sourced from Kaggle.
-The dataset includes the following eight classes of skin diseases:
+The dataset was sourced from: https://www.kaggle.com/datasets/subirbiswas19/skin-disease-dataset The dataset includes the following eight classes of skin diseases:

 Cellulitis (Bacterial Infection)

 Impetigo (Bacterial Infection)

 Athlete's Foot (Fungal Infection)

 Nail Fungus (Fungal Infection)

 Ringworm (Fungal Infection)

-Cutaneous Larva Migrans (Parasitic Infection) Chickenpox (Viral Infection)
+Cutaneous Larva Migrans (Parasitic Infection)

+Chickenpox (Viral Infection)

 Shingles (Viral Infection)

 🧠 How It Works